zack-jack/Nodejs-Auth/README.md

 ## Prerequisites

+Before proceeding, from the project directory, run:

+### `npm install`

-From the project directory, run npm install to install all project dependencies locally.
+This will install all project dependencies locally.

 ## Available Scripts